EcolaTan/I-Am-A-Legacy-Proposed-Website/README.md

-# I Am A Legacy Sample Website
+# I Am A Legacy Website Proposition
 A sample website created for and proposed to a local NGO which is I Am A Legacy.
 This was made as a course requirement for a purposive communcation class.

 # Built using